AP-IT-GH/BAP_Stage_Syllabus/Markdown demo/README.md

 	Console.WriteLine();

-Notice that there’s a tab in front
+Notice that there’s a tab and a linebreak in front , and a line break afterwards

 Inline code like this `reset --help` is done with the backtick.
 Make sure to use the correct one! (alt-gr+7 on my keyboard)